clementsan/poresize/README.md

 3. ARTIFACT REMOVAL: Morphological Closing -- dilation followed by erosion (width 1).

-4. MEDIAL AXIS COMPUTATION: Distance-ordered homotopic thinning

-5. EUCLIDEAN DISTANCE MAP OF THE FLUID PHASE
+4. EUCLIDEAN DISTANCE MAP OF THE FLUID PHASE

-6. COVERING RADIUS TRANSFORM (CRT)
+5. COVERING RADIUS TRANSFORM (CRT)

-7. PORE SIZE DISTRIBUTION is the histogram of values of the CRT
+6. PORE SIZE DISTRIBUTION is the histogram of values of the CRT

-(8. SECONDARY PORE SIZE DISTRIBUTION)

-(9. MEDIAL AXIS PERCOLATION THRESHOLD)